Diego-0110/diflusion-back-end/README.md

 ### Deployment

-With the environment variables set in `compose.env` and `production.env` files and a copy of the 'diflusion-web' repository, you can deploy the whole application with the next commands:
+With the environment variables set in `compose.env` and `production.env` files and a copy of the 'diflusion-web' repository, you can deploy the whole application with the next command:

 ```
-docker compose build
 docker compose --env-file .\compose.env up -d
 ```